rocket5imon/UserManuals/SimonDaykin.md

 Of importance, the system requires a good period of hibernation (circa 8 solid hours) within each 24-hour operating period, otherwise the systems operating efficiency and performance can be impacted.
 Should the system be operating in a remote location, please do not consider the system requesting permission to shut down into hibernation mode as a lack of engagement, but rather simply a method of preserving system performance.

-The system has extremely limited ability to handle Ethanol based substances, without a very significant impact to system performance for the following 24hr period.
+The system has a limited ability to handle Ethanol based substances, without a very significant impact to system performance for the following 24hr period.
 Whilst the system can participate in distributed processing environments where information is exchanged and Ethanol is consumed by networked systems, it's likely the system will simply consume carbonated H<sub>2</sub>O.

 Offline time is also very important for system processing and information consolidation - specifically the system often generates some of its most innovative ideas and runtime improvements when it has a chance to work offline for a measurable period.